 When you’re building a project or an application, one of the most important decisions is to choose the right language.
 In this article, we will look into the upsides and downsides of Python and NodeJS so that you can decide which one is best suited for your project.

-Python: Pros, Cons & Use Cases
+What is Python?
+Pros, Cons & Use Cases

-Python has been around for a long time as it was developed back in 1991 and is still one of the innovative, flexible and versatile technologies because of its cutting-edge implementations, excellent documentation and the continuity in the development of libraries.
+Python has been around for a long time as it was developed back in 1991 and is still one of the innovative, flexible and versatile technologies because of its cutting-edge implementations, excellent documentation, and the continuity in the development of libraries.
 Python is the most preferred language for AI, machine learning and data science projects.
 According to Jetbrains, it will remain this way for at least 5 years.

 According to Hackerrank, Python has one of the largest communities, which means you will have all the support you need.